The following frequently asked questions will provide you with information to help you achieve your workers’ compensation requirements.

 The Progress Certificate keeps the employer and insurer updated on your patient’s progress, ongoing treatment requirements and capacity to return to work.

-When is the next training to become an approved medical specialist?Call WorkCover WA’s Advice and Assistance line on 1300 794 744 to obtain more information about training dates.
+When is the next APIA training?Call our Advice and Assistance Service on 1300 794 744 to obtain more information about training dates.

 Health providers resources page.

-What do I charge for workers' compensation treatment?WorkCover WA specifies rates billable under the workers’ compensation system for medical and allied health treatment.
+What do I charge for treatment?WorkCover WA specifies rates billable under the workers compensation system for medical and allied health treatment.
 These rates represent the amount that the insurer will reimburse the worker.
 If your rates are higher than those specified, the worker may be responsible to pay the ‘gap’.
 You should highlight this to the worker prior to their appointment..

 To view these fees, see the Rates, fees and payments page.